itsmeakashgoyal/dotfiles-dev/README.md

    ```sh
    ./setup.sh
    ```
-5. Update the nvim git submodule
+5. Update the nvim and mybash git submodule
    - If it's the first time you check-out a repo you need to use --init first
     ```sh
     git submodule update --init --recursive